Redocly/redocly-cli/docs/commands/preview.md

 ### Specify project directory

-By default, the preview command uses the current directory.
+The preview command uses the current directory by default.
 To specify another directory, provide a path to it relative to the current directory:

 ```bash
 redocly preview --source-dir=./path/to/my/docs/